-Today we Welcome Chelsea Hanson, the author of the Sympathy Matters Collection.
-Chelsea’s interview offers many insights and practical suggestions on how to assist a grieving loved one.
+Today we welcome Robbie Miller Kaplan, Author of How to Say It® When You Don’t Know What to Say.
+Robbie’s interview offers many insights and practical suggestions on how to express your sympathy to a grieving loved one.

-Please feel free to comment or share your own experiences with grief and the healing process in the comment section below.
+Please feel free to comment or share your own experiences on how your friends and family have assisted you in restoring balance in your life after the loss of a loved one in the comment section below.

 2. Is there any one thing that your family or friends did for you that assisted you through the grieving process? (i.e. a special card someone sent you, a favorite place they took you, listened when you needed support, etc.)

 When you’ve experienced a loss, you need to tell your story over and over again to make sense of it.
 This can be really hard for many people to do; the tendency is to say, “You’ve already told me that.”
 Several friends and family members gave me the gift of listening.
 They allowed me to vent and they listened to the same stories and frustrations.
 It was their support that helped me through the toughest times.

 3. Our website focuses on providing tips to friends and family members on how to support a loved one through the grieving process.
 What would be your top three suggestions on how to positively support a loved one that is grieving?

 a.
 Keep in touch by phone, cards, notes, and e-mail.
 Even if you get no response, keep sending notes and e-mails.
 Grief is so debilitating the bereaved may not be able to respond, but your care and kindness will mean so much to them.